LaboratoryOpticsBiosciences/bioimageloader/README.md

 self-supervised neural networks for my thesis.
 While I managed to find many great datasets, they all came with different folder structures and formats.
 In addition, I encountered many issues to load and process them, which were sometimes technical or just rooted from the nature of bioimages.

 For instances of technical issues, some datasets were missing one or two pairs of image and annotation, had broken files, had very specific file formats that cannot be easily read in python, or provided mask annotation not in image format but in .xml format.
+Some filenames have typos, so sometimes I failed to iterate them.

+For an example of intrinsic issues of bioimages, selecting a certain channel was an important functionality that I needed, and it was not easy for bioimage datasets.
+When a dataset provided separate files for each channel image, it was easy to select one.
+But in many cases, they just put all channels together in one image file.
+And even worse for 2 channel images (which are quite common), if they chose to use RGB(A) image formats such as JPEG or PNG other than TIFF, I needed to figure out manually which channel refers to what and which channel is the empty one.

+There were other issues not mentioned above of course.
 It was rather painful to deal with all these edge cases one by one.
-But anyway I did it and I thought it would be valuable to package and share it with community even though the number of datasets is small for the moment, so that others do not have to suffer.
+But anyway I did it and I thought it would be valuable to package and share it with community so that others do not have to suffer, even though the number of implemented datasets is small for the moment,

 ## Installation